googleapis/repo-automation-bots/packages/monitoring-system/metrics-dashboard/README.md

 To view the current deployment of the dashboard, visit [repo-automation-bots-metrics.web.app](https://repo-automation-bots-metrics.web.app/)

-You will need to use the 'Sign-in with Google' option and log-in with your `@google.com` email to view the data.
+> Note: You will need to use the 'Sign-in with Google' option and log-in with your `@google.com` email to view the data.

 ## Development

 The dashboard is developed with TypeScript alongside HTML and CSS.
-It is currently deployed to Firebase Hosting.
+It is currently deployed to [Firebase Hosting in the repo-automation-bots-metrics project](https://firebase.corp.google.com/project/repo-automation-bots-metrics).

+> Note: You will need access to this project to view the hosting configuration

 ### Compiling for the web